-Virtual shares, assets, proof of membership and more can be represented by using digital tokens; Ethereum allows creating digital tokens.
-The digital tokens can be used for many purposes, including the representation of shares, forms of voting and also fundraising.
+Virtual shares, assets, proof of membership, and more can be represented by using digital tokens; Ethereum allows the creation of digital tokens.
+The digital tokens can be used for many purposes, including the representation of shares, forms of voting, and also fundraising.

 One can either have a fluctuating amount in circulation or have a fixed amount of tokens based on predetermined rules.

 Companies and organisations, which are looking for a robust and efficient network and blockchain, are attracted by the speed and flexibility of Ethereum’s blockchain.

 Elimination of the need for a third party such as a lawyer, a court, or any legal intermediary is an important feature of Ethereum.
 The third-party is generally required to complete a transaction, trade anything or establish a legal document.

 Major Fortune 500 companies, start-ups, academics, and technology vendors regrouped and made the Enterprise Ethereum Alliance the largest open-source blockchain alliance in the world.

 The main objective is to create Enterprise-grade software using the blockchain and capable of handling the most complex and demanding business applications.